-There was a list of payables due to the Agency Funds on an excel Spread Sheet as well as a copy of the Outstanding Check List for the Payroll Fund Account, as of September 30, 2017.
+There was a list of payables due to the Agency Funds on an excel Spread Sheet, as well as a copy of the Outstanding Check List for the Payroll Fund Account, as of September 30, 2017.
 Also, the Auditors were shown the Payroll Spreads for each pay period that covered those periods from our software system.

-The lists did not for the payables in the Agency Funds did not match the financial statements, but these fund will be reconciled and adjusted as of September 30, 2019 in next months close out during the month of March, 2020.
+The lists for the payables in the Agency Funds did not match the financial statements, but these funds were reconciled and adjusted as of September 30, 2019.
+The adjustments were made during the Month-End-Close-Out for March, 2020.